openshift-labs/learn-katacoda/introduction/developing-with-odo/05-exposing-components-to-public.md

 To create URL on the OpenShift cluster, please run `odo push`
 ```

-The changes can now be pushed:
+The change can now be pushed:

 `odo push`{{execute}}